 Unlike quitting smoking cold turkey, the vast majority of my changes have been slow evolutions.
 They start with a desire to change and usually come with a side of fear that I can’t do it.

-.
+But I keep pushing.
 I usually read a lot about whatever it is I want to change.
 I make little tweaks.
 Sometimes I go into “extreme mode”, but most often the changes are slow.

 Like becoming a morning workout person.
 That took me months of dedicated effort and a lot of failure and it’s still not easy.

 The two books that have helped me make changes are:

 The Power of Habit by Charles Duhigg

 The Power of Habit explains the dynamics of a habit and thus how to undo or replace them.
 Atomic Habits translates the science of habits into a practical handbook.